-Customer reviews.
-Uggghhh.
-Am I right?
-You both love them, and love to hate them.
+Customer reviews and testimonials.
+You both love them and love to hate them.
 Getting a negative one is a gut punch, getting a positive one feels awesome, getting none at all is a stressor, and they take valuable time to manage — if you’re even doing that at all yet.

-According to BrightLocal, 87 percent of consumers read online reviews for local businesses in 2020.
-But if you own or assist in running a business, you’re probably already well aware of the fact that online customer reviews matter, whether you’re a local business or not.
+If you own or assist in running a business, you’re probably already well aware that online customer reviews matter, whether you’re a local business or not.
 You’ve probably seen the effects firsthand.

-This article will give you a high-level overview of customer reviews and testimonials, plus we’ll dive a little deeper into topics like review audits, how to manage your reviews, how you can get more of them, and more.
+This article will give you a high-level overview of customer reviews and testimonials, plus we’ll also dive a little deeper into review audits, how to manage your reviews, how to get more of them, and more.

-When I was working at my first internet marketing agency in 2011, the director of marketing used an analogy for SEO that was perfect, and still is to this day: Think of SEO like a wagon wheel.
-The spokes of the wheel are all the different pieces of SEO, and the wagon is your website.
-If you take away certain pieces of SEO, your wheel gets weaker and doesn’t offer as much support to your website.
+Think of SEO like a wagon wheel.
+The wheel’s spokes are all the different pieces of SEO, and the wagon is your website.
+If you remove certain SEO pieces, your wheel gets weaker and doesn’t offer as much support to your website.
 The spokes all work together to support (send traffic to) your website.
 They also all support each other.

 What does this have to do with reviews?
 Well, reviews are one of the spokes!

 YES, reviews affect SEO.
-However, they work differently for local businesses than they do for non-local.
+However, they work differently for local businesses than they do for non-local ones.

-For local businesses, Google has gone so far as to plainly state that reviews in Google My Business can help your visibility (ranking) in the local pack area of search results:
+For local businesses, Google has gone so far as to plainly state that reviews on your Google Business Profile can help your visibility (ranking) in the local pack area of search results:

 “High-quality, positive reviews from your customers can improve your business visibility and increase the likelihood that a shopper will visit your location.”